xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent.md

 [^4]: In the systems literature, a nonblocking operation returns immediately without waiting for the operation to take effect, whereas a blocking operation does not return until the operation is complete.

+[^5]: A *distributed counter* is a concurrent object which provides a test-and-increment operation on a shared value.
+On the basis of a distributed counter, one can implement various fundamental data structures, such as queues or stacks.

-[^5]: Nir Shavit and Asaph Zemach, "Diffracting Trees," *ACM Transactions on Computer Systems*, Vol. 14, No. 4, November 1996, Pages 385-428.
+[^6]: Nir Shavit and Asaph Zemach, "Diffracting Trees," *ACM Transactions on Computer Systems*, Vol. 14, No. 4, November 1996, Pages 385-428.